 How to successfully develop MVP?

 To make it easier to understand what MVP is, imagine the evolution of man.
-MVP is the ape-like Australopitheque in a startup development cycle.
+Minimum Viable Product is the ape-like Australopitheque in a startup development cycle.
 There is little functionality that is capable of doing primitive actions and obviously demonstrates all the possibilities of a future product.

 1. “Immaculate” is the enemy of the good.
 Do not forget about the important idea of MVP and implement only key functions.
 Provide customers with a general understanding of the future product.